-There are two ways a charitable trust board can be put into liquidation.
+There are 2 ways a charitable trust board can be put into liquidation.

 - For a society incorporated as a board, this can be done by a members' resolution, or by application to the High Court.